shtomar-sjsu/CMPE283-assignment3/README.md

 2) Of the exit types defined in the SDM, which are the most frequent?
 Least?

+We observed that the 5 most frequent exits are as follows:
+1).
+External interrupt
+2).
+CPUID
+3).
+HLT
+4).
+WRMSR
+5).
+CPT violation

+There are many exits that are supported by KVM but didn't happend even once.

 <img width="836" alt="output3" src="https://user-images.githubusercontent.com/71058994/102035969-9af33f00-3d76-11eb-8350-fa661121ca6d.png">

 ======================================================================================